 – Maintain great oral hygiene: Remember that under your crown is a natural tooth that is susceptible to tooth decay.
 Positive dental habits will protect your natural teeth from requiring further dental work.

 Cedar Pointe Family Dentistry offers CEREC same-day dental crowns so that you don’t need to bother with multiple visits or temporary crowns.
-During your first visit, Dr. Ryan H. Wilson will fit a permanent crown made of high-quality porcelain on your affected tooth.
+During your first visit, Dr. Denver Palmer will fit a permanent crown made of high-quality porcelain on your affected tooth.
 For more information on dental crowns in Farmington, New Mexico, contact our office at (505) 327.0044.